matthewsouthey/matthewsouthey.github.io/_posts/2018-06-14-understand.md

 **Side-note on AI:**

-Funny enough, Chiang does not think that runaway artificial-superintelligence is a danger to humanity (link)[].
-AI researchers such as Eliezer Yudkowsky believe that intelligence and values are orthogonal, that is, values and intelligence aren’t necessarily related: a being can have superintelligence with any set of values.
-Chiang’s story depicts two agents with comparable intelligence, but two very different sets of values.
-The chances of a non-human intelligence hitting upon human-aligned values is absolutely tiny (the space of “all values” is truly enormous).
-A charitable reason for Chiang to give 1 out of 2 agents human-aligned values, is because they are both examples of massive human intelligence.
+Eliezer Yudkowsky believes that intelligence and values are orthogonal, that is, values and intelligence aren’t necessarily related: a being can be intelligent with any set of values.
+Chiang’s story depicts two agents with comparable intelligence, but two very different sets of values (one values other human beings, the other values beauty and intelligence).
+The chances of a non-human intelligence hitting upon human-aligned values is absolutely tiny (because the space of “all values” is truly enormous).
+A charitable reason for Chiang to give 1 out of 2 agents human-aligned values, is because both characters are human (despite being superintelligent).
+Funny enough, Chiang does not think that runaway artificial-superintelligence is a danger to humanity [link](http://slatestarcodex.com/2018/01/15/maybe-the-real-superintelligent-ai-is-extremely-smart-computers/).